ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - b - React - List and Keys.md

     </div>
   ```

-- Put those 3 divs in an array and show how it is possible to display an array
+- Put those 3 div's in an array and show how it is possible to display an array

   ```jsx
   const list = [